Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core.md

 When the `poll_fd` is no longer needed, you must call `tizen_core_poll_fd_destroy()`.

 ### Creating a source and registering a poll file descriptor
-This example registers the poll fd created in the previous example to a source.
+This example registers the poll fd created in the previous example to a source:
 ```c
 static tizen_core_source_h create_fd_source(tizen_core_poll_fd_h poll_fd)
 {